 Vyvanse Drug Warnings:

-There have been 4 drug regulatory agency warnings from the United States.
+There have been nine drug regulatory agency warnings from three countries (Canada, Denmark and United States) on Vyvanse (or lisdexamfetamine).
 These include the following (note that some warnings cite more than one side effect, so the list below may not be equal to the total number of warnings):

 Vyvanse Drug Studies: